sebastien/dotenv/README.md

 - `dotenv PROFILE?`

     With no argument, returns the currently list of available profiles.
 With an argument, applies the given profile.
-If a profile is already available, it will be replaced by the new one.
+If a profile is already applied, it will be reverted first.

+- `dotenv-apply TEMPLATE PROFILE`

+    Applies the given `TEMPLATE` to the given `PROFILE` (or `default`).
+The profile's `config.sh` configuration will be automatically updated and edited with `$EDITOR` if there is any change.

+- `dotenv-configure PROFILE`

+- `dotenv-merge PARENT TEMPLATE`

+    Creates or updates the `TEMPLATE` so that it is derived from the `PARENT` template.
+All files of the `PARENT` template will be symlinked to the destination `TEMPLATE`.

 - `dotenv-revert`